Roald Dahl revision controversy: Authors

 The revisions were met with sharp criticism from numerous authors and literary groups.
 British-American novelist Salman Rushdie criticised the rewrites in a tweet, writing, "Roald Dahl was no angel but this is absurd censorship.
 Puffin Books and the Dahl estate should be ashamed."
 Suzanne Nossel, the CEO of PEN America, spoke on behalf of the organisation to condemn Puffin Books' changes.
 In an interview with Newsnight, author Margaret Atwood said concerning the revisions: "Good luck with Roald Dahl.
 You're just really going to have to replace the whole book if you want things to be nice.
 But this started a long time ago; it was the Disneyfication of fairy tales.
 What do I think of it?
 I'm with Chaucer, who said, 'If you don't like this tale, turn over the page and read something else.
 Author Christopher Paolini wrote in a tweet, "This is wrong.
 Ban a book if you must.
 Or put a content warning at the front.
 But don't rewrite it.
 Don't put words in an author's mouth (especially one who has no say in the matter)."

 In contrast, author Joanne Harris supported the revisions in a tweet, saying: 'Publishers updating a book - with the approval of the author's estate - to ensure its saleability is not censorship.
 It's just business.'
 English writer Philip Pullman suggested that Dahl's work should fade away in favour of authors such as Malorie Blackman, Michael Morpurgo, or Beverley Naidoo.
 At Writer's Digest, author and translator Diego Jourdan Pereira compared the situation to similar revisions of books in earlier decades, such as The Purple Smurfs and Tintin in the Congo, saying that classic children's books will always be modified or withdrawn from sale to reflect modern sensibilities.
+British poet Kate Clanchy, whose own work has been edited by sensitivity readers, said that "We've always updated children's books.
+It's a tribute to the way that these books are becoming myths... that we've adjusted them again."